List of Monk characters: Charles Kroger

 Dr. Charles Kroger (played by Stanley Kamel) is Monk's psychiatrist for the first six seasons.

 Dr. Kroger serves as a critical pillar of emotional support for Monk.
 While he engages in routine talk therapy, he does not prescribe medication, since Monk reacts badly whenever he takes medicine.
 In "Mr. Monk Takes His Medicine", Dr. Kroger prescribes "Dioxynl", which successfully relieves Monk's phobias while also impairing his detective skills.

 Dr. Kroger is instrumental in trying to get Monk reinstated as a detective, all while discussing his problems and progress as a person.
 In the novel Mr. Monk and the Blue Flu, Natalie describes Dr. Kroger as relaxed towards everything, to an unnatural extent.

 Most of Dr. Kroger's scenes help move Monk's character forward.
 Similarly, Dr. Kroger also (usually unintentionally) helps Monk find something that solves his current case.

 In the season five episode "Mr. Monk Gets a New Shrink", Dr. Kroger finds his cleaning lady Teresa Mueller stabbed and killed in his office.
 He retires out of guilt as the police believe that one of his patients is responsible.
-However, Monk discovers that the cleaning lady was killed by drug trafficker Francis Merrigan, who also owns an office in Dr. Kroger's building.
+However, Monk discovers that the cleaning lady was killed by drug trafficker Francis Merrigan, another tenant in Dr. Kroger's building.

 Dr. Kroger is the subject of an ongoing feud between Monk and Harold Krenshaw, a patient with similar problems.
 While very forgiving, even he gets fed up with Monk from time to time, most heavily demonstrated in "Mr. Monk and the Sleeping Suspect", when Dr. Kroger returns from vacationing in Costa Rica and sees Monk standing outside his home.
 Dr. Kroger instructs the cab driver to keep driving and keeps his head low to avoid Monk.
 In "Mr. Monk and the Garbage Strike", when the city stops collecting garbage, Monk mails his garbage to Dr. Kroger's house.